 Find out more about Schroders’ multi-asset capabilities.

-1 The annualised payout rate shown is as at the last record date of 30 Apr 2020.
-This does not take into account a rate change from 5.25% to 5% on 28 Jun 2019, 5% to 4.5% on 29 Nov 2019 and 4.5% to 4.75% on 30 Apr 2020.
+1 The annualised payout rate shown is as at the last record date of 31 May 2022.
+This does not take into account a rate change from 4.75% to 5.25% on 31 May 2022.
 For more information on the annualised dividend rate of a single payout and the composition of distribution payments, please refer to www.schroders.com.sg/distributioninformation.

 2 Distributions of the Schroder Asian Income (the “Fund”) for share class SGD A Dis will be declared on a monthly basis.
 The distributions are not guaranteed and will be reviewed periodically.
 In the event of income and realised gains being less than the intended distribution, distributions will be made from capital.
 Investors should be aware that the distributions may exceed the income and realised gains of each fund at times and lead to a reduction of the amount originally invested depending on the date of initial investment.